FAQs About Coronavirus (COVID-19) and CNPA Primary Care Practices

 - How many children will be assigned to each provider?

 - Will there be room for social distancing?

 - Will adults/parents be kept out of the facility as much as possible to limit exposure?

 - What is the plan if a child, provider or family member tests positive for COVID-19?

 - Will there be contact tracing?

-We understand that these have been really challenging times for families and that it has been very hard for people to remain physically distanced from their loved ones.
+We understand that these have been challenging times for families and that it has been very hard for people to remain physically distanced from their loved ones.
 Many people are starting to question when it may be okay to have grandparents visit their grandchildren or to travel themselves to visit family members.
-While social distancing and isolation are crucial to controlling the spread of the novel coronavirus, we recognize that mental health and family relationships are also critical during this strange "new normal”.
+While social distancing and isolation are crucial to controlling the spread of COVID-19, we recognize that mental health and family relationships are also critical during this strange "new normal."

-If you decide to visit with grandparents, some options for reducing risk of the visit could be:
+If you decide to visit with grandparents, some options for reducing risk could be: